cda-tum/mqt-dasqa/README1.md

          2. connectivity degree of qubits
          3. adjacency matrix of qubit
       6. yieldsimulator - uses temporary chip created using chip module to calculate yield rate - yield rate is the number of sub-graphs with no frequency collision divided by the number of trials
-   2. designer - maps architecture generator layout to Metal design
+   2. designer - maps architecture generator layout to [Qiskit Metal](https://qiskit.org/documentation/metal/) design
       1. canvas - design space
       2. capacitor - creates capacitors
       3. capacitor_launchpad_connector - generates capacitor to launchpad connectors